rljohnsn/rljohnsn/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other DevOps Innovators
-- 🥅 2023 Goals: Contribute to ANY Open Source projects
+- 🥅 2025 Goals: Contribute to ANY Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar
+- ⚡ Fun fact: Just finished my third play through of BG3

 ### Connect with me: